avnes/terraform-libvirt-vm/README.md

-# valyria-vm
+# terraform-libvirt-vm

-Used to create kvm/qemu/libvirt VMs through automation using Terraform.
+Used to create kvm/qemu/libvirt VMs with Fedora server through automation using Terraform.
 These will eventually be used to power my Kubernetes playground at home.

 ## Credits